apcurran/library-app/README.md

 # library-app
-Creating a book list program using JavaScript objects and some basic OOP
+Creating a book list program using JavaScript objects

 Features: